jackcvr/fakessh/README.md

 # Fake SSH with features

-## Requirements
+## Requirements (optional)

-- optional: `apt install ufw at` - for jailing and releasing bots by IPs
+- `apt install ufw at` - for jailing and releasing bots by IPs
-- optional: AbuseIPDB key - for logging extended information about intruders
+- AbuseIPDB key - for logging extended information about intruders

 ## Preparation